Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Doping

-To analyze the change in the ADMR across \ps we test three different scenarios.
-First, we use the same model that fit the ADMR at $p=0.24$ and simply adjust the chemical potential to decrease the hole concentration to $p=0.21$.
-The simulated data for this model are shown in \autoref{fig:underdoped}a.
-Instead of describing the data for $p=0.21$, however, this simulation appears close to that for $p=0.24$.
-This is to be expected: only the FS near the anti-nodal region changes appreciably upon lowering the doping, and the ADMR is less sensitive to this region due to its high scattering rate.
-Besides the anisotropic scattering model that successfully fit the ADMR at $p=0.24$, we tested two scattering rate models on the unreconstructed hole-like FS at $p = 0.21$: isotropic scattering around the entire FS in \autoref{fig:scattering_models_0p21_large_hole}b, and a model of `Fermi arcs' where the quasiparticle lifetime diminishes rapidly past the antiferromagnetic zone boundary on the FS in \autoref{fig:underdoped}c.
-Even after performing fits using the genetic algorithm, allowing for a broad range of band-structure and scattering-rate parameters, none of these scattering rate models on the large unreconstructed hole-like FS is able to reproduce the ADMR at $p=0.21$ (see SI for all of the best-fits to these models.)
-Note that the average strength of the scattering does not seem to change much as the system crosses \ps, since the magnitude of the ADMR, which is essentially governed by the magnitude of $1/\tau$, is roughly the same at $p = 0.21$ and at $p = 0.24$ (\autoref{fig:phasedat}).The inability of any of these scattering rate models on the unreconstructed FS to fit the ADMR at $p=0.21$ confirms that the FS must be reconstructed into a new, geometrically distinct, FS in the pseudogap phase.
+Next we test three other scattering rate models (on the large, unreconstructed FS): the same model used at $p = 0.24$ but now with the scattering rate parameters allowed to vary (Extended Data Figure 2c); isotropic scattering around the entire FS (Extended Data Figure 2b); and a model of `Fermi arcs' where the quasiparticle lifetime diminishes rapidly past the antiferromagnetic zone boundary on the FS in \autoref{fig:underdoped}c.
+Even after performing fits using the genetic algorithm, allowing for a broad range of band-structure and scattering-rate parameters, none of these scattering rate models on the large unreconstructed hole-like FS is able to reproduce the ADMR at $p=0.21$ (see Methods for a description of the fits and Extended Data Figure 2.)
+Note that the average strength of the scattering does not seem to change much as the system crosses \ps, since the magnitude of the ADMR, which is essentially governed by the magnitude of $1/\tau$, is roughly the same at $p = 0.21$ and at $p = 0.24$ (\autoref{fig:phasedat}).The inability of any of these scattering rate models to fit the ADMR at $p=0.21$ suggests that the FS must be reconstructed into a new, geometrically distinct, FS in the pseudogap phase.